raynamharris/Thesis/README.md

 [You can view my thesis webpage here.](https://raynamharris.github.io/Thesis)

-This site was build using the [Mkdocs theme for customized for Data Intensive Biology Lab at UC Davis](https://github.com/dib-lab/mkdocs-material-dib).
+This site was built using the [Mkdocs theme for customized for Data Intensive Biology Lab at UC Davis](https://github.com/dib-lab/mkdocs-material-dib).
+The full documentation is in that README.
+For convenience, I've copied to commands to rebuilding the site here.
+Use `mkdocs serve` to preview locally.

-To push new commits to the site use the follow commands

 ```
 rm -rf site/*   # Clean out any existing files